15 Toxic Ingredients In Skin Care & Cosmetics Products

 There is still debate about the long-term effects of many skin care ingredients.
 Some have been banned in other countries and some have restrictions for use here in the United States.

 To be 100% sure that what you put on your skin is actually good for you, look for labels like "USDA Organic Certified" and READ the ingredients labels on the products.
-Learn about the toxic ones, and use apps like "Think Dirty" or "Healthy Living" (by EWG Skin Deep Database) to instantly scan a product and get the toxicity ratings.
+Learn about the toxic ones, and use apps like EWG's "Healthy Living" (by EWG Skin Deep Database) to instantly scan a product and get the toxicity ratings.

 Below is a list of 15 Toxic Ingredients, some that have been banned or restricted for use by the E.U. and other countries, but that are still common in many skin care products here in the United States.